 I didn’t want to overcomplicate this formula, so I’ve gone for just the one carrier oil and cosmetic butter.
 For these, I’ve selected Argan Oil and Shea Butter.

-You may have seen it as an ingredient listed on many different hair treatments, but Argan oil is also fantastic for the skin.
+You may have seen it as an ingredient listed on many different hair treatments, but Argan oil is also fantastic for dry skin.
 It’s intensely hydrating, packed with nutrients, and high in antioxidants.
 So kiss goodbye to dry, dull, and damaged skin.

 And I’ve paired this with shea butter, perhaps one of my favorite cosmetic ingredients.
 It’s even more nourishing and hydrating than the argan oil.